Oktogazh/Corpora/web/public/docs/User lifecycle.md

 # jobs
 1. Add update username
 	1. add function auth trigger to update displayName of user when displayName is set
-	2. add function auth trigger to delete unique_username of when user is deleted
 ---
 MVP_ready